Marsh McLennan: 1900-1999

-Strategic Planning Associates merger
+In 1987, Marsh & McLennan acquired the consultancy Temple, Barker & Sloane for $45 million.
+Founded in Lexington, Massachusetts in 1969, Temple, Barker & Sloane found quick success in the management consulting industry.

-In 1989, Washington, DC-based international management consulting firm Strategic Planning Associates merged with Marsh & McLennan.
+In 1989, Washington, DC–based international management consulting firm Strategic Planning Associates merged with Marsh & McLennan.
 Founded by former Boston Consulting Group associate Walker Lewis in 1981, Strategic Planning Associates applied concepts of computing to strategy consulting.

-By 1986, the consultancy was worth $25 million in 1990 US dollars, but just two clients accounted for more than 40% of their revenue.
+In 1986, two clients accounted for more than 40% of revenue.
 When one of these clients dropped the firm in 1987, Lewis became increasingly convinced that the firm was too small to succeed, admitting to The Washington Post that "a meaningful-sized consulting company has to be 2,000 professionals or larger... it's simple math."

-Mercer Management Consulting

 In 1990, Temple Barker & Sloan was merged with Strategic Planning Associates to form Mercer Management Consulting.

-Developments leading to current structure

 In 1997, the company significantly boosted its insurance brokerage business with a $1.8 billion acquisition of Johnson & Higgins, which, at the time, was one of MMC's biggest competitors in its brokerage business.
 The purchase occurred during a time of consolidation in the industry, and pushed Marsh & McLennan back above Aon as the world's largest insurance broker.

-Throughout the 2000s, the company further transformed and focused its operating strategy through various acquisitions and divestment at its subsidiaries, including: